stevelyall/calendar/README.md

 ## Installation

-From the project directory, with NPM and Bower installed, run:
+From the project directory, run:

 `bower install`